 About Fred Collopy

-I am a Professor of Design and Innovation at Case Western Reserve University.
-I have published in the areas of managing as designing, forecasting, information and technology in management, and visual instrument design.
+I am a Professor Emeritus of Design and Innovation at Case Western Reserve University.
+I have published in the areas of visual instrument design, managing as designing, forecasting methodology, and information technology.
 My vita provides a glimpse at where I have been, what I have published, and my research findings.